 In 2016 the nation that caught the most fish was China at 15.4 million tonnes (MT).
 Indonesia had the second largest catch (6.1 MT), followed by the United States (4.9 MT), the Russian Federation (4.5 MT) and Peru (3.8 MT).
 Spain caught the most fish of any EU country at 906 thousand tonnes.

 DID YOU KNOW…

 There is no protection for any species outside a country’s 200 nautical mile (370 km) limit.
-Known as the high seas, this represents two-thirds of the world’s oceans and the lack of governance here threatens marine biodiversity.
-Leatherback turtle numbers have declined by 97% in 30 years, the North Atlantic right whale is perilously close to extinction and seabird colonies have fallen by 70% since 1950.
+Known as the high seas, this represents two-thirds of the world’s oceans.
+This lack of governance here threatens marine biodiversity.
+Leatherback turtle numbers have declined by 97% in 30 years.
+The North Atlantic right whale is perilously close to extinction and seabird colonies have fallen by 70% since 1950.

 IN THIS YEAR: 2016

 It was agreed that the world’s largest Marine Protected Area would be formed in the Ross Sea in Antarctica.
 Commercial fishing would be banned and protecting nature would be the priority.

 *Article sourced from www.open.edu, full content available here.